When God Was a Woman Part 2: Lilith — The Untamed First Woman

 Lilith is not in the past.
 She walks among us now.

-• The woman who says no to burnout culture, conformity, and overgiving
+She is the woman who says no to burnout culture, conformity, and overgiving.

-• The woman who chooses truth over being liked
+She is the woman who chooses truth over being liked.

-• The woman who channels rage into art, activism, or creation
+She is the woman who channels rage into art, activism, or creation.

-• The woman who redefines love as mutual freedom, not mutual ownership
+She is the woman who redefines love as mutual freedom, not mutual ownership.

-• The therapist who refuses to pathologize a client's anger
+She is the therapist who refuses to pathologize a client's anger.

-• The mother who teaches her daughter that her body belongs to her alone
+She is the mother who teaches her daughter that her body belongs to her alone.

-• The artist who creates from the raw, unfiltered depths
+She is the artist who creates from the raw, unfiltered depths.

-• The witch — the one who remembers the old ways, who trusts her intuition, who refuses to be tamed
+She is the witch — the one who remembers the old ways, who trusts her intuition, who refuses to be tamed.

 All of these are archetypal echoes of Lilith reclaiming her voice.